NREL/H2Integrate/docs/user_guide/design_of_experiments_in_h2i.md

 ### CSV
 This method is useful if there are specific combinations of designs variables that you want to sweep.
-An example
+An example is shown here:

 ```yaml
 driver: